Deepakumar-Developer/zip_link_api/README.md

-# 🚀 ZipLink - URL Shortening Mobile Application
+# 🚀 ZipLink - URL Shortening Mobile Application API

 **ZipLink** is a URL-shortening mobile application that provides a clean, intuitive, and efficient way for users to convert long, cumbersome URLs into short, shareable links.